-The Nomination Committee reviews all new appointments to the Board and Committees prior to recommending same to the Board for approval until submission to the Shareholders for approval at the Annual Meeting.
+The Nomination Committee reviews all new appointments to the Board and Committees prior to making its recommendations to the Board, until submission to the shareholders for approval at the annual meeting.

 In accordance with the provisions of the Code, all directors wishing to be re-elected stand for re-election at the Annual Meetings of Shareholders.